8 Natural Ways to Beat Spring Allergies

-The coming of spring means that more pollen is in the air and that spring allergies are likely to strike.
-These allergies cause a variety of unpleasant symptoms such as runny noses, sneezing, itchy eyes and nasal congestion.
-Of course, there are a range of synthetic medications you can take for allergies, but may sufferers prefer to use natural remedies.
+The coming of spring means more pollen is in the air and that spring allergies are likely to strike.
+These allergies cause unpleasant symptoms such as runny noses, sneezing, itchy eyes and nasal congestion.
+Of course, you can take various synthetic medications for allergies, but many sufferers prefer to use natural remedies.

 Here is a look at eight natural ways to prevent allergies from interfering with your enjoyment of life.

 According to several scientific studies, this herb is an effective remedy for spring allergies.
-One study conducted by researchers in Switzerland, showed that butterbur is a strong antihistamine and works well in controlling the symptoms of hay fever.
+One study conducted by researchers in Switzerland showed that butterbur is a strong antihistamine that works well in controlling hay fever symptoms.
 It also does not cause drowsiness, unlike some over-the-counter allergy medications.

 When spring allergies hit, try drinking a cup of green tea.
 Studies undertaken by Japanese scientists show that green tea contains a substance that blocks certain allergic responses in the human body.
-Regularly drinking green tea may well reduce the sneezing and itchy eyes so often associated with allergies.
+Regularly drinking green tea may reduce sneezing and itchy eyes, often associated with allergies.

 Some hot foods have the power to provide relief to allergy symptoms such as nasal congestion and watery eyes.
 For instance, cayenne pepper contains capsaicin, which is known to reduce congestion in the nasal passages.
 Also, a compound in garlic, allicin, is an anti-inflammatory that can reduce swelling and inflammation caused by allergies.